 Joseph Maurice Ravel (born 7 March 1875) was a French composer of the twentieth century.
-Famous for many compositions including the Boléro, Pavanne for a Dead Princess and Daphnis et Chloé.
-You can see our Ravel sheet music collection on the site.
+Famous for many compositions including the Boléro, Pavanne for a Dead Princess, Prelude Leleu and Daphnis et Chloé you can see all of our Ravel sheet music on our site.

 Many of his pieces exist in two forms, primarily the piano followed by an orchestration.